ToniKorin/wp-plugin-trackserver/README.md

 For the [tsmap] shortcode:

-* track: one or more track IDs, separated by commas, or 'live' (deprecated, 'user=@' is preferred).
+* track: one or more track IDs, separated by commas or range (e.g 9-50), or 'live' (deprecated, 'user=@' is preferred).
 * id: an alias for 'track'
 * user: one or more user IDs, separated by commas, who's latest track to follow 'live'.
 A literal '@' means the author of the post (you).
 When viewing the